 If a resident has had sex reassignment surgery there may be short or long term post-operative care required.
 Again, the primary care physician or surgeon should be consulted in this regard.

-Adapted from Diversity Our Strength: LGBT Tool Kit, Toronto Long Term Care Homes and Services, 2005
+- Adapted from Diversity Our Strength: LGBT Tool Kit, Toronto Long Term Care Homes and Services, 2005

 The following policy recommendations were adapted by the Halifax Rainbow Health Inclusion from materials developed by the 519 Community Centre in Toronto.
 They were originally developed by trans activist and artist, Alec Butler.
 Although a resident of Toronto, Alec was born and raised in Cape Breton Island, Nova Scotia.